VAR-solutions/Algorithms/README.md

  * Don't remove previous implementations of algorithms.
 Just add a new file with your own implementation.
  * Beautify and clean up your code for easier reading
  ### Note:
  * If your PR is closed without any comment, it means that your PR does not meet the above criteria.
-Make sure your PR is not Duplicate and it should be well-documented.
+Make sure your PR is **not Duplicate** and it should be **well-documented**.

 ## Resources